 Pros and cons of concrete lane dividers

-- These concrete lane dividers have a high density which pins them into one place, disabling them to move.
+- These concrete lane dividers have a high density, which pins them into one place, disabling them from moving.
 Therefore, there is long-term stability with concrete lane separators because they can stay in place without moving away;

-- Most concrete lane dividers have rebars (steel rods reinforcement) which makes them strong enough to withstand repetitive impact from other vehicles;
+- Most concrete lane dividers have rebars (steel rod reinforcement), which makes them strong enough to withstand repetitive impact from other vehicles;

 - They can also not twist or warp over time, making them durable.

-However, they have some serious downsides, which includes:
+However, they have some serious downsides, which include the following:

-- Most commonly, labour cost is high for their installation and the construction can increase pollution across the environment.
+- Most commonly, labour cost is high for their installation, and the construction can increase environmental pollution.

 Plus, they are mostly permanent, and you cannot move them without breaking them first.